 Watch how you get in and out

 Even if your car ride is perfectly comfortable, getting in and out can be hazardous.
 If you’re used to entering and exiting the car one leg at a time, you may be putting undue pressure on your spine.
-A better option for getting in is keeping both feet on the floor, sitting down, and then bringing your legs up and over.
+A better option for getting in is keeping both feet on the floor, sitting down, and then bring your legs up and over.
 Reverse the motion to exit.

 Take a walk